youngsoul/pyimagesearch-covid19-image-classification/Readme.md

 This section shows results on the Kaggle Test images used as the holdout set.

-This section does also predict the COVID-19 dataset used for training, and I realize that is very bad form, but I dont have other COVID-19 images right now.
+This section does also predict on the COVID-19 dataset used for training, and I realize that is very bad form, but I dont have other COVID-19 images right now.
 I used all of them for training.

 For this section, the best VGG16 model was saved and that is model used for this section.